Nguyễn Xí: Comment

-In countless words and poems praising him, there were words of the first intelligent army Le Thanh Tong, Poinsettia Nguyen Truc, scientist Le Qui Don, scientist Phan Huy Chu, King Tu Duc, and great love.
+In countless words and poems praising him, there were words of the first intelligent army Le Thanh Tong, Poinsettia Nguyen Truc, scientist Le Qui Don, scientist Phan Huy Chu, Emperor Tu Duc, and great love.
 Phan Bội Châu all praised his merit.

 Posterity

 On the 30th of the first lunar month every year, at the temple of Nguyen Xi, in Nghi Hop commune, Nghi Loc district, Nghe An province (an ancient temple, large scale and architectural value, built today 546 year, national heritage), organized the Nguyen Xi Temple Festival.
 [1] In the ancient capital of Hue, Nguyễn Xí was appointed by the Nguyễn emperors as the "Show of Greatness of the Kingdom of Great Prince of the Great King".

 His name was given to a street in Hanoi, Nguyen Xi Street connecting Dinh Le Street to Trang Tien Street (during the French colonial period, Boa-xi-e street, rue Boissière).
 His name is also given to a street in Ward 13, Binh Thanh District, Ho Chi Minh City.

 Grand Master Cuong Quoc Cong Nguyen Xi is the ancestor of the Nguyen Dinh family.
 The Nguyen Dinh family has a total of 15 large genera, the main church of their family is the Temple of Grand Master Cuong Quoc Nguyen Xi in Nghi Hop, Nghi Loc and Nghe An communes.
 Up to now, the Nguyen Dinh family has expanded widely throughout the country, including abroad, but the most concentrated is in Nghi Loc district, Nghe An province.
-The Nguyen Dinh family is one of the glorious families in the feudal regime of Vietnam, especially prosperous in the field of martial arts.
+The Nguyen Dinh family is one of the most glorious families in the feudal regime of Vietnam, especially prosperous in the field of martial arts.

-In the ancient capital of Hue, he was worshiped in the Temple of Emperor Emperor of the Nguyen Dynasty, considered to be the nation's first patriarch, the illustrious General was registered by the historical dynasties.
+In the ancient capital of Hue, he was worshipped in the Temple of the Emperor of the Nguyen Dynasty, considered to be the nation's first patriarch, the illustrious General was registered by the historical dynasties.

 Rarely has any god like Nguyen Xi been granted the title of national god twice.

 In 2011, Nghe An Publishing House and the Council of Great Families Nguyen Dinh republished a second edition of "Cuong duong Nguyen Xi clan".
 On the occasion of the Nguyễn Xí Temple Festival 2012, the tomb area of the father, mother, and the tomb of Grand Master Cuong, the princess Nguyen Xi, was upgraded to be bigger and more beautiful with funding of over 2 billion dongs from descendants and tourists from near and far.